siwakorn-nd/Find-a-hat/README.md

 ### Losing

 If you fall into a hole or hit a field boundary, the game is over.
 The game will prompt you to play again.

-## Credits

-This game was created by [Your Name] as a fun console-based exercise.
-The game logic and mechanics were developed using JavaScript.